lambertbrady/alaska-website/README.md

 Currently, the Smooth Scroll Button is used only on the [Home page](http://www.lambertwilderness.com/) for the "Explore" call to action button, but it can be added to any desired page by including the *.btn-scroll* class.
 An element with this class must also have an anchor tag associated with the id for the desired target element.
 For example, a scroll button would have markup with the format *\<a href="#target-id" class="btn-scroll">Button Text\</a>*, where *#target-id* refers to the id of the element that should be scrolled to.

-Normally, clicking this anchor would jump the page down to the target element.
+Normally, clicking this anchor would jump the page down to the target element (<a name="top"> [like this](#target) </a>).
 However, this default behavior is prevented, so that when a click event is registered on the button the *animateScroll()* function is called.
 This function takes as an argument the current distance of the target element from the top of the viewport, in order to determine the *scrollDirection* (whether the page should be scrolled up, down, or not at all) and the *scrollDistance* (in pixels).
 These values are then used to determine the *scrollSpeed* and the number of *timeSteps* needed to complete the scroll animation.

 The *scrollSpeed* is calculated, in pixels per millisecond, as a linear function of the *scrollDistance*.
 In general, the farther the page needs to be scrolled to reach the target element, the faster the scroll speed will be.
 However, minimum and maximum speeds are also defined (*minScrollSpeed* and *maxScrollSpeed*) to handle very small or large scroll distances.
 The number of *timeSteps* are also determined linearly as a function of the *scrollDistance*, with a minimum value (*minTimeSteps*) but no maximum.